schwidom/research/cnf_enumeration/swi-prolog_001/README.md

 % or
 % nb_setval( cnf_config_has_false_rules, true).

-% These are the CNFs with 3 rules and 3 literals which have exactly 6 solutions:
+% These are all structurally differrent CNFs with 3 rules and 3 literals which have exactly 6 solutions:

 ?- nb_setval( cnf_config_has_false_rules, false).
 ?- cnf_solutioncount( 3, 3, CNF, SAT, COUNT), COUNT =6, cnf_pretty_printer_string( CNF, STRING), writeln( STRING), false.